 This might just be me nit-picking, but I find it a little annoying that you can’t transfer content from one template to another.
-I realise this is a site builder and not Microsoft Powerpoint, but just letting me see how it looks on a few backgrounds would be nice.
+I realise this is a website builder and not Microsoft PowerPoint, but just letting me see how it looks on a few backgrounds would be nice.

 So, nothing serious here except a word of caution – Pick your template carefully!
-If you change your mind later, you’ll have to manually shift over all the content you’ve created on your original!
+If you change your mind later, you’ll have to manually shift over all the content you’ve created on your original template!

 2. Free Plan Forces Wix Branding